How do I improve my marriage in 2026?

 A boundary for yourself.

-Not your partner or your kids.
+Not your partner, nor your family.

-But YOU!
+But YOU.

 How long are you willing to stay in this status quo, in this limbo, before something MUST change?

-6 more months of walking on eggshells?
+Six more months of walking on eggshells?

-12 more months of feeling emotionally flat?
+Twelve more months of feeling emotionally flat?

-That then becomes your timeline of what you are willing to tolerate.
+Set your timeline and get radically honest with it.
+That becomes your threshold of what you are willing to tolerate.

 But here’s the key -

 Once you’ve drawn that boundary, you must commit to clearing your side of the street first.
+You take 100% accountability and throw your all into this window of time.

-It’s a win win.
+It’s a true win-win.

-Your communication skills = skills for life, too.
+Your communication habits = skills for life.

-→ Most people are unhappy because they have no real idea about what they need.
+→ Most people are unhappy because they have no real clarity on what they actually need.
+They know what they want - the car, the house, the executive title, the income.

-But what do you NEED?
+But what do you need fundamentally to feel valued and supported?

 Most people are totally blocked in this arena.

-You have your answer.
+...you have your clear answer.

-I gave myself a 6-month window.
+I gave myself a six-month window.

-I got a relationship coach.
+I hired an expert relationship coach.

 I got radically honest with myself.